jak487/Critters-of-Goblin-Knob/pages/about.md

 &nbsp;

+{% include feature/button.html text="Do you want to know more about Goblins?" link="https://cdil.lib.uidaho.edu/storying-extinction/about.html" color="success" %}

 &nbsp;

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: